SujalAhrodia/hackerearth_solutions/README.md

 # hackerearth_solutions

-#solutions to each problem alongwith the problem names!
+#solutions to each problem in c++, along with the problem names!

 Enjoy!